Mastercard/mastercard-idservice-idp-reference-app/README.md

 ### Authorization <a name="authorization"></a>
 The `com.mastercard.dis.mids.reference.config` package will provide you API client.
-These class will take care of adding the correct `Authorization` header before sending the request.
+This class will take care of adding the correct `Authorization` header before sending the request.

 ### Encryption and Decryption <a name="encryption-decryption"></a>
 The `com.mastercard.dis.mids.reference.interceptor` package will provide you with interceptor class which used in API client.
 This class will encrypt the request body and add the encrypted text as value to 'encryptedData' JSON property in the request body before sending the request and decrypt the 'encryptedData' JSON property value from the response body.